 This web site contains information on the Commission's authority and jurisdiction, its history and procedures, its recent decisions and other material related to the field of judicial ethics and professional discipline.

 New and Noteworthy

-The Commission has determined that Whitestown Town Court Justice Daniel P. Sullivan (Oneida County) should be censured.
-The Commission's determination dated July 14, 2015, is available at Sullivan Decision.
-An accompanying press release is available at 2015 Releases.
+The Commission has determined that James J. Piampiano, a Justice of the Supreme Court (Monroe County), should be censured.
+The Commission's decision dated March 13, 2017, is available at Piampiano Decision.
+An accompanying press release is available at 2017 Releases.

 Matter of Michael R. Clark